chrism/json-api-tests/README.md

 end
 ```

-This demonstrates that `schedule` models can now be created successfully via the JSONAPI.
+Now `schedule` models can now be created successfully via the JSONAPI, ensuring that they have a name attribute.